 - Right now, all of these assets (minus the car) are either designated to my wife Nicole or they have her set as the co-owner.

-- According to another Legal Zoom article I was reading, if your assets in your trust earn income (brokerage account, etc), then you have to file a separate tax return for your trust as well!
+- According to a Legal Zoom, if your assets in your trust earn income (brokerage account, etc), then you have to file a separate tax return for your trust as well!

 - Cha-ching!
 That sounds like a much more complicated tax filing process in my opinion.
 That would mean I’d need to get a tax advisor to support me with that nuanced process.
 There’s some additional money spent right there.

 The list goes on, but I’ll stop at 5 reasons.

 For Me, A Will Will Do

 At this point in my mid-30’s, I feel setting up a will is good enough for me and my family.
 I will caveat this one BIG TIME in saying that I’m not a lawyer, I’m not a tax advisor or a CPA.
 From my humble internet research, it appears that a living trust is not for me.